ibm-cloud-docs/hpc-ibm-spectrumlsf/considerations-for-HPC-cluster-compute-types.md

 ### Weather (WRF Model)
 {: #weather-wrf-model}

 {{site.data.keyword.cloud_notm}} shows linear performance, performs favorably, and can scale well into thousands of cores.
-The virtual machine configuration that is used for this benchmark is `bx2-16x64`.
+The virtual system configuration that is used for this benchmark is `bx2-16x64`.
 The WRF model is not sensitive to network latency as it packs many variables into each message, resulting in fairly large messages, and not many small messages.

 ![Figure 2.
 EDA-diagram](images/Weather.png "EDA-diagram"){: caption="EDA-diagram" caption-side="bottom"}